-Minnesota Statute 3.8854 establishes the requirements for the LBO Oversight Commission which consists of the following membership:
+Minnesota Statutes, section 3.8854, establishes the requirements for the LBO Oversight Commission, which consists of the following membership:

-two members of the senate appointed by the senate majority leader; two members of the senate appointed by the senate minority leader; two members of the house appointed by the speaker of the house; and two members of the house appointed by the minority leader
+- two members of the Senate appointed by the Senate majority leader - two members of the Senate appointed by the Senate minority leader - two members of the House appointed by the Speaker of the House - two members of the House appointed by the House minority leader

 The director of the LBO is the executive secretary of the commission.
-The chief nonpartisan fiscal analyst of the house, the lead nonpartisan fiscal analyst of the senate, the commissioner of Minnesota Management and Budget (MMB) or designee, and the legislative auditor are exofficio, nonvoting members of the commission.
+The chief nonpartisan fiscal analyst of the House, the lead nonpartisan fiscal analyst of the Senate, the commissioner of Minnesota Management and Budget (MMB) or designee, and the legislative auditor are ex-officio, nonvoting members of the commission.

-The chair and vice chair of the commission are elected by the members of the commission and alternate between the house and senate each odd numbered year.
+The chair and vice chair of the commission are elected by the members of the commission and alternate between the House and Senate each odd numbered year.
 The commission is charged with: